concord-consortium/wise4-vagrant/README.md

 3. thor cloud new

 ### TODO: ###

-* auto-generate and download key-pairs
-* ensure that wise is setup(!)
+* modify `thor cloud stop` so that it only stops one instance.
+* add `thor cloud stop-all` to stop all instances.
+* add `thor cloud snapshot (id)` to create an AMI.
+* modify `thor cloud new (ami)` to create a new instance from an ami.
+* update chef recipe to use the machines IP address for the hostname.
+* modify `cloud_helper.rb` to have a reference to the last-used server, which gets used for all actions when no server is specified.
+  (typical case is to work with a single instance at time)
 * ensure that thor can work for different vagrant directoriess
-* update to GITHUB wise source deployment
+* update to GITHUB wise source deployment to use Berkeley's repo.

 ### using Thor ###